 Genus Zonomyxa Nüsslin, 1882

-Diagnosis: Shell discoid in resting stage, 140 to 160 µm; locomotive form pyriform or oblong, 220 to 250 µm long.
-Shell chitinoid pellicle, without mucilaginous envelope, flexible, follows the movements of the cell.
-Surface contains small temporary perforations, allowing thin plasma threads to emerge.
-Pseudopods single, clear, conical, from slit-like pseudostome.
-Endoplasm granular, violet-tinted.
-Up to 32 vesicular nuclei present.
-Crystalloid bodies, 3 to 5 µm.
+Diagnosis: Shell discoid in the resting stage, 140–160 µm; locomotive form pyriform or oblong, 220–250 µm long.
+Shell a chitinoid pellicle without a mucilaginous envelope; flexible and following the movements of the cell.
+Surface with small, temporary perforations through which thin plasma threads may emerge.
+Pseudopods single, clear, conical, arising from a slit‑like pseudostome.
+Endoplasm granular and violet‑tinted.
+Up to 32 vesicular nuclei reported.
+Crystalloid bodies 3–5 µm.

 Feeding: herbivorous.